SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/02-Router-in-ExpressJs.md

   res.send('Show about page.')
 })
 ```
-In this example we tap route `app.all` and the function with which we print `Middleware execution..` to the console.
+In this example, we tap the route `app.all` and the function with which we print `Middleware execution..` to the console.

 Then, thanks to `next` with a separate function we return a response, which in this case is `Show about page.`
 [/slide]